LaunchCodeEducation/java-web-development/src/chapters/orm/studio.rst

 Studio: Creating an ``AbstractEntity``
 ======================================

 In :ref:`orm1-exercises`, you created a new persistent class, ``EventCategory``.
 We will eventually use this class to categorize events in our application.
 However, your application now has a fair amount of duplication across the two model classes.
-This studio has you reduce repetition (i.e. "DRY out your code") using inheritance and abstract classes.
+In this studio, you will reduce repetition (i.e. "DRY out your code") using inheritance and abstract classes.

 Getting Ready
 -------------

-In your ``coding-events`` repository, checkout out the `add-persistent-category branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-persistent-category>`_ and create a new branch, ``abstract-entity-studio``, off of that branch.
+In your ``coding-events`` repository, checkout out the ``add-persistent-category`` branch and create a new branch, ``abstract-entity-studio``, off of that branch.

 .. admonition:: Note